bnicholl/one_hots_with_window/README.md

 # one_hots_with_window
-creates one hot vectors with corresponding labels based on window size This algorithm is espicailly useful for setting up a skip gram word2vector model, but can be used for other one hot binary classifcaiton tasks where they may be more than one output as well.
+creates one hot vectors with corresponding labels based on window size This algorithm is espicailly useful for setting up a skip gram word2vector neural network, but can be used for other one hot binary classifcaiton tasks where they may be more than one output as well.

 Example of what algorithm does:
 Here we have 5 words in a sentence that we put in a dictionry where the keys are the words and the values are the integers assigned to their respective words: dict = {'Joe's.': 0, 'haircut.': 1, 'resembles.': 2, 'pubic': 3, 'hair': 4}